"I'm tryin' to tell you somethin' 'bout my life

 Two of the jobs I held in those twenty years took up a decade.
 Seven of those years I designed suits for the coolest, though quite demanding and picky, sort of runway clientele of all, Robots.
 I loved every minute of the trailblazing madness.
 But rearing insects and reading, I mean, shelving books, remain my favorites, the dearest to my heart.

 While the pay sucks, the greatest roles I have are as wife and mother.
 Doesn't mean I don't want to quit sometimes, still waiting for those vacation benefits to kick in.
 Today, I love being a patient for university doctors to hone skills and learn empathy.
 After experiencing over a decade on a journey of doctor-stumping pain, seeing tens of doctors and bleeding hundred-thousands out of pocket, this is a conversation I am excited to be apart of.
-And I cherish my role as a donations coordinator for a local homeless ministry.
+And I cherish my role as a donations coordinator and board secretary for a local homeless ministry.

 Jobs come and go.
 Our hats change with the seasons.
 Our hearts expand, our character is shaped.
 Our jobs make a life.
 They can make it interesting or challenging, they will make us what we let them.

 Writer is my career.
-Unpaid and unpublished, it is my calling.
+It is my calling.
 Since he meet me, Joe has been the most steadfast and staunch supporter, telling me it's what I'm here for.
 I don't deserve his support but I'd be nothing without it.
 So often I am fumbling in twisted branches, damp leaves smacking me in the face, rather than looking out over the beautiful forest landscape.
 I should trust what he sees.
 As I have constantly ignored my husband's counsel, half hearing with a "Yeah yeah yeah, but I got this," I have had some fun side gigs and questionable adventures.